 The remainder is caused by underwater landslides, volcanic eruptions, and (rarely) meteorite impacts.

 Only the largest earthquakes (more than 7.5 magnitudes) are capable of generating a tsunami that will travel more than 100 km.
-About two tsunamis occur every year which cause damage near their source, and about two per decade cause damages or deaths on distant shores (more than 1000 km from the source).
+About two tsunamis occur every year which causes damage near their source, and about two per decade cause damages or deaths on distant shores (more than 1000 km from the source).